ozairs/apigateway/_deploy/README.md

     The `scripts` folder contains scripts to run that will package & deploy the DataPower configuration and create/delete subscriptions.

-2. You can use the existing API Gateway configuration from the `_deploy` directory or if you created your own configuration, then you can unzip your API Gateway configuration into the `_deploy/apigateway` directory.
+2. You can use the existing API Gateway configuration from the `_deploy` directory or if you created your own configuration, then unzip your API Gateway configuration into the `_deploy/apigateway` directory.
 Manually change parameters within the <domain>.cfg files based on your target envioronment, such as the following:
     - Organization name
     - Catalog Name
     - Routing Prefix